Self-Service Solutions

 Documentation accuracy

 For teams shipping weekly, documentation accuracy requires a direct maintenance process tied to product releases.
-The GitLab 2024 DevSecOps Report found that 61% of development teams ship code at least weekly.
-At that cadence, a help center without a maintenance process will accumulate inaccuracies faster than a quarterly review can clear them.
+According to the GitLab DevSecOps Report, 83% of development teams using AI achieve multiple daily deployments.
+At that cadence, a help center without a systematic update process will accumulate inaccuracies faster than a quarterly review cycle can clear them.

 Search and navigation quality